j378463/hw1-intro-html47832467382/README.md

 # HW1 Intro HTML

 ## Overview
-This is my submission for CSUN's HW1 Intro HTML assignment.
+This is my submission for HW1 Intro HTML assignment.

 ## Findings
 - Added `<header>`, `<section>`, and `<footer>` for structure.